 Whether you think you have an STI and need treatment, are unsure if you are pregnant, are concerned about how to handle an unplanned pregnancy, or have questions about your options, we are here for you.

 Call us at 352-367-2716 or make an appointment online.

 Exercise is very important to the well-being of women.
 It provides benefits such as improving cardio, respiratory, and muscular fitness; lowers risks of depression, breast cancer, colon cancer, type 2 diabetes, unhealthy cholesterol levels, high blood pressure, stroke, heart disease and obesity.
-Performing 2 and a half hours of moderate exercise or 1 hour and 15 minutes of vigorous exercise each week is very beneficial to a woman’s overall health.
+Performing moderate exercise is very beneficial to a woman’s overall health.

 Achieving and maintaining a healthy body weight includes:

 - Eating more whole grain, fruits, and vegetables

 - Consuming less greasy food, sweets, and meat high in fat

 - Replacing sweet drinks such as sodas and unnatural drinks, with natural juices and water.